 Available only with this kind of connection

-A specific setup pack is required to use HFSQL Cluster.
+A specific setup package is required to use HFSQL Cluster.

 |Question||What is HFSQL Cluster?|

 |Answer||HFSQL Cluster is a system for managing relational databases intended to be deployed on a group of servers (a cluster) in order to guarantee a high availability.
 For more details, see Overview of HFSQL Cluster.|

 |Question||What is the link between HFSQL Cluster , HFSQL Client/Server, HFSQL Classic and HFSQL Mobile?|

 |Answer||These terms are used to identify the different editions of the HFSQL database.
 All these editions share the same file format which makes evolutions and data transfers very easy.
 All the editions also share the same statements for accessing the data.|

 - HFSQL Cluster: cluster edition intended for critical architecture requiring high accessibility.